Romanitho/Winget-AutoUpdate/README.md

 **Nota bene IIS** :
  - The extension **.ps1** must be added as **MIME Types** (text/powershell-script) otherwise it's displayed in the listing but can't be opened
  - Files with special characters in the filename can't be opened by default from an IIS server - config must be administrated: **Enable Allow double escaping** in '**Request Filtering**'

+For **AzureBlob**: This requires the parameter **-AzureBlobURL** to be set with an appropriate Azure Blob Storage URL including the SAS token.
+See **-AzureBlobURL** for more information.

+**-AzureBlobURL**
+Used in conjunction with the **-ModsPath** parameter to provide the Azure Storage Blob URL with SAS token.
+The SAS token must, at a minimum, have 'Read' and 'List' permissions.
+It is recommended to set the permisions at the container level and rotate the SAS token on a regular basis.
+Ensure the container reflects the same structure as found under the initial `mods` folder.
+(From version 1.16.4).

 **-InstallUserContext**
 Install WAU with system and **user** context executions (From version 1.15.3).